How to Transfer LLC Ownership in Tennessee

 By taking the time to draft a thorough a comprehensive Operating Agreement at the outset of the business, LLC members avoid future hassles.
 Properly outlining the procedure for ownership transfers allows everyone to know what to expect, and can help avoid in-fighting.

 As you can see, the Operating Agreement functions as the overarching document for an LLC.
 The options available to business owners drafting an operating agreement can be overwhelming.
-We offer a customizable Operating Agreement template that gives business owners important guidance for creating an OA tailored to your business’s needs.
+We offer a customizable Tennessee Operating Agreement that gives business owners important guidance for creating an OA tailored to your business’s needs.

 How to Transfer Ownership in a Tennessee LLC